wcarmon/docs/rust/protobuf.md

 # Gotcha
 1. prost doesn't write directly to [`std::io::Write`](./io.file.md), so you must first write to `&[u8]` (or similar)
+1. prost has their own Buf struct: `prost::bytes::Buf`
+    1. Solution is to use deref coercion: `&*my_buffer`

 # Other Resources